All You Need to Know About CCTV Camera Compliance in India

 - Certificates must include key details such as pictures of the product or DUT (Design Under Test), model numbers, chipset codes (including country of origin, make, and model numbers), firmware versions, and hashes.

-Further details can be found in the official MeitY notification and additional details are available in the Series Addition notification.
+Further details can be found in the official MeitY notification, and additional details are available in the Series Addition notification.

 MeitY’s Updated Guidelines for Existing and New CCTV Camera License